Bulakan, Bulacan: Foundation

+British invasion of Bulacan

 Bulakan was also the scene of battle between the Spaniards led by Simón de Anda y Salazar and the British led by Captain Slay during the short British occupation of Manila.
 The British sent an expedition of 400 British, 300 Malabar Negroes and 2,000 Chinese allies.
 The Spaniards, with the natives of Bulacan, made a gallant stand but were defeated.
 Captain Slay eventually took over the town but did not last long.

 A huge group of about 8,000 Filipino guerillas led by Spanish Jose Pedro de Busto made a nine long days battle in front of the church up to the foot bridge against Captain Slay.
 They made Captain Slay to retreat to Manila.
 On this fight, Bulaqueños have shown for the first time an extraordinary martyrdom.
 The British attempt of conquering the rest of the country was gone astray because of the marvelous fight made by Bulakeños.

+Bulakan Church

 The Church of Nuestra Señora de la Asuncion is the birthplace of Flores de Mayo, a feast for the Virgin Mary, held throughout the Philippines in the month of May.
 It is also the birthplace of the traditional song Dalit, a poetic chant for the patrons of a certain barrio or town.
 For centuries, the Church of the Our Lady of the Assumption served as the bastion of the Catholic faith all over the province.
 It served as the central church: a cathedral-like church serving as a primus inter pares among the Poblacion churches of Bulakan.

 After the erection of the Diocese of Malolos, its former glory slowly faded as the focus turned to the cathedral of the neighboring town Malolos: a church erected 2 years later in 1580.
 As the former capital of the secular rule, as well as the fortress of Christianity, it is due to give honor to this century-old church.
 Thus, the faithful along with the incumbent parish priest, Rev. Fr.
 Manuel Manicad, petitioned a request to the bishop, Jose Francisco Oliveros, Bishop of Malolos, to declare the church as a Diocesan Shrine.
-Up until now, there is no response from the Diocesan Curia.
+On November 28, 2020 the fifth bishop of Malolos, Most Rev. Dennis Villarojo D.D. elevated the parish as a Diocesan Shrine, on the same day, the venerated image of Nuestra Señora de la Asuncion received the Solemn Episcopal Coronation.

 The town still enjoys trade and commerce with the neighboring towns and Manila with whom she shares a coastline, a place that is replete with historical and glorious past.